- Adults: minimum of one year

 Click here to print a complete volunteer application package.
 If printing a copy, please submit your application by fax, mail or as an e-mail attachment to email@example.com.

-- High school students must be 15 years of age and must provide a minimum commitment of 40 hours.
-Summer opportunities are only be available to current student volunteers.
+- High school students must be 15 years of age and must provide a minimum commitment of one school year.
+Summer opportunities are only available to current student volunteers.

 - College/university students are typically accepted during the summer break only.
 It is strongly recommended that you apply in the spring (as early as possible) to allow time to complete the application process.